Foam Roller for Back Pain: The Complete 2026 Guide

 | High | Experienced users, athletes, deep tissue release | Beginners, acute injuries, sensitive areas |

 Honestly?
 Start with medium density.
 You can always go firmer later.
-But starting too firm means you'll tense up against the pressure, defeating the entire purpose of rolling.
+But starting too firm means you'll tense up at the pressure, defeating the entire purpose of rolling.
+For a thorough comparison of how firmness levels affect therapeutic pressure and tissue response, [Best Foam Roller Density for Deep Tissue Massage](/answers/best-foam-roller-density-for-deep-tissue-massage) is a useful reference for matching density to your specific recovery goals.

 ### Texture and Surface Design